 We should note that all four gospels are anonymous, so their titles come from long-standing tradition of the church from the earliest times.

 Matthew’s Gospel was traditionally written by Matthew, or Levi, the apostle.
 He wrote his gospel for Jewish believers, showing that Jesus was the fulfilment of prophecy.
 Jesus was the predicted Messiah and King of the Jews, the son of David.
-He was qualified to be this through is obedience to the law.
-It is likely that Matthew’s gospel was used to train and disciple new converts by the early church.
+He was qualified to be this through his obedience to the law.
+It is likely that Matthew’s gospel was used to train and disciple new converts in the early church.

 Mark’s Gospel was traditionally by John Mark, who became a close follower of Peter.
-It is most likely that Mark wrote his gospel for Gentile believers in Rome, perhaps to encourage them during the persecution under Nero after A.D.
-64. Mark describes Jesus as the suffering servant, who came to give his life (Mk 10:45), and uses the term "Son of Man" to reveal true nature of the Messiah.
+It is most likely that Mark wrote his gospel for Gentile believers in Rome, perhaps to encourage them during the persecution under Nero after AD 64.
+Mark describes Jesus as the suffering servant, who came to give his life (Mk 10:45), and uses the term 'Son of Man' to reveal true nature of the Messiah.

 Luke’s Gospel was by Luke the doctor, a Gentile follower of Paul, written for Gentiles.
 He wrote what he called an orderly account, dedicated to Theophilus (1:1-3).
 Luke describes Jesus as the Saviour of sinners (19:10), particularly the outcasts from society, including the poor, women and children.
 He also emphasises prayer and the work of the Holy Spirit, showing that those in Israel who were open to the Spirit recognised the one God had sent as the saviour of Israel.

 John’s Gospel was traditionally by John the apostle, who described himself as, “the disciple who Jesus loved”.
 He wrote to a more general audience of both Jews and Gentiles.
 He stated his own purpose, that we might believe that Jesus is the Son of God (Jn 20:31).
 This means that he had an evangelistic purpose, as well as strengthening believers in their faith.
-He describes seven signs that Jesus performed, and the seven "I am" statements, which are declarations of the deity of Jesus.
-He also wrote to counter a form of Gnosticism, known as Docetism, which claimed that Jesus didn't really have a physical body, but was like a ghost.
+He describes seven signs that Jesus performed, and the seven 'I am' statements, which are declarations of the deity of Jesus.
+He also wrote to counter an early form of Gnosticism, known as Docetism, which claimed that Jesus didn't really have a physical body, but was like a ghost.
 In response, John emphasises the humanity of Jesus, as well as his deity.

 The message of the Gospels - the coming of the Kingdom of God

-The gospels proclaim that Jesus brought the long expected Kingdom of God .
+The gospels proclaim that Jesus brought the long expected Kingdom of God.
 The Jews, including the disciples, expected a political kingdom with a military leader who would rule a powerful nation of Israel.
 They expected the Messiah to be an all-conquering king who would expel the Romans and establish his kingdom in Jerusalem (Jn 6:15).
 Each of the gospel writers shows that Jesus brought in a spiritual kingdom, which is entered by faith.
 The Son of God as the servant King, who was not interested in a physical kingdom.

 Through his ministry, death and resurrection, Jesus inaugurated the kingdom of God and defeated the powers of darkness.
 Jesus demonstrated the coming of the kingdom through his miracles, particularly the casting out of demons.
 Mark summarised Jesus's message: "The time is fulfilled, and the kingdom of God has come near; repent, and believe in the good news" (Mk 1:15).
 However we are still waiting for the consummation of the kingdom at the second coming of Jesus.
 This is why the New Testament sometimes describes the kingdom as already here, and sometimes as not yet here.